A Weekend in Canterbury & Whitstable – Tips from a Local

 Friday Night – Start your weekend in Canterbury

-Canterbury has two train stations and can be reached in about 1 hour from London.
-If you’re arriving into Canterbury West Station you’re in the perfect place to kick off your weekend in Canterbury with a bite to eat at The Goods Shed, a trendy and wholesome farmers market, food hall and restaurant.
-Well, Canterbury is the heart of Kent – the garden of England, so it would be rude not to try the local, seasonal produce.
+If you arrive into Canterbury West Station you’re in the perfect place to kick off your trip with a bite to eat at The Goods Shed, a trendy and wholesome farmers market, food hall and restaurant.
+Well, Canterbury is the heart of Kent – the Garden of England, so it would be rude not to try the local, seasonal produce.

 The Beaney House of Art and Knowledge.